chipsmelon/fourtytwo/README.md

 # FourtyTwo

-This was an old bot I made and the code isn't the best, you can tell by the "present e !" comments I've added before uploading this to github.
+This was an old Discord bot I made and the code isn't the best, you can tell by the "present e !" comments I've added before uploading this to github.

 ## Hosting the Bot